50of 100

 Local tick habitat

 Bath (Berkeley Springs) is 66% natural land cover (58% forest, plus open and brushy areas) across its 0.34 sq mi, home to about 752 people.
-That makes it the 2nd-most wooded of the 2 towns in Morgan County.
+That makes it the 3rd-most wooded of the 3 towns in Morgan County.
 Deer ticks live in wooded areas, along trail edges, and in tall grass: the more of that a town has, the more places ticks can quest.

-Morgan County reports about 164 Lyme cases per 100,000 people a year, the 43rd-highest of 1378 South counties.
+Morgan County reports about 164 Lyme cases per 100,000 people a year, in the top 7% of U.S. counties for reported Lyme disease.
 That county-level disease pressure, combined with Bath (Berkeley Springs)'s local habitat, sets how high its daily score can climb when the weather and season allow.

 Tick control in Bath (Berkeley Springs), WV